Lincoln, House Divided speech (1858)

 INTRODUCTION

-Abraham Lincoln delivered his famous “House Divided” speech on the evening of June 16, 1858 at the Illinois Republican State Convention in Springfield, Illinois.
+Abraham Lincoln delivered his famous “House Divided” speech on the evening of June 16, 1858, at the Illinois Republican State Convention in Springfield, Illinois.
 It was, in effect, an acceptance speech.
 Earlier that day, Illinois Republicans had adopted an unprecedented endorsement for the local attorney and former congressman as their “first and only choice” in the forthcoming campaign to unseat incumbent Senator Stephen A. Douglas.
 The reason why such an endorsement was unusual was because in those days there was no tradition of public campaigning for US senate seats.
 Before the ratification of the 17th amendment in 1912, state legislatures always selected US senators and would-be candidates typically conducted their efforts in private and after the fall legislative elections.
-But Lincoln’s Republican allies believed it was critical to organize an early public campaign with him as the the party’s official nominee in order to head off growing pressure on them to support Douglas, a leading Democrat.
+But Lincoln’s Republican allies believed it was critical to organize an early public campaign with him as the party’s official nominee to head off growing pressure on them to support Douglas, a leading Democrat.
 The pressure was coming because Douglas was in the midst of a bitter feud with President James Buchanan, the more openly pro-slavery leader of his national party.
 To some Republicans, especially party leaders from New York, this Democratic feud represented a rare opportunity to flip an old political enemy.
 Yet Lincoln and the Illinois Republicans knew all too well that Douglas was not committed to their core antislavery positions –most notably their firm belief in stopping slavery’s expansion into western territories such as Kansas.
-That is why Lincoln used his acceptance speech on June 16 o try to explain why Douglas and his controversial doctrine of settling the fate of of slavery in the territories by “popular sovereignty” or by a vote of the settlers themselves, represented a mortal threat to the future of the Republican Party and the nation itself.
+That is why Lincoln used his acceptance speech on June 16 to try to explain why Douglas and his controversial doctrine of settling the fate of slavery in the territories by “popular sovereignty” or by a vote of the settlers themselves, represented a mortal threat to the future of the Republican Party and the nation itself.

 SOURCE FORMAT: Public speech (excerpt)